 This small Spanish home facade was built with classic Santa Barbara details.
 The home was reimagined, an ugly Mansford roof removed.
-See the transformation!
-(LISTEN to audio, or read text, below)
+See the transformation as a decorative plaster door surround frames the new Spanish wood door with iron grille.

 “Hey guys, I wanted to share some additional photos of a small Spanish home facade that was completely renovated here in beautiful Santa Barbara, CA. These photos showcase how the front entry was transformed by removing a Mansford roof.